PrairieLearn/PrairieLearn/doc/installingWindows.md

    This should end with `PrairieLearn server ready` and will remain running in the foreground, so this terminal can't be used for anything else.
 Stopping or restarting the server can be done with Crtl-C.

 3. In a web-browswer go to http://localhost:3000

+## Updating PrairieLearn

+1. Stop the PrairieLearn server with Ctrl-C.

+1. Open GitHub Deskop (the program, not the website), select the PrairieLearn repository, and click the Sync button.

+1. Ensure the libraries are up-to-date with:

+        $ cd C:\GitHub\PrairieLearn/backend
+        $ npm update

+1. Restart the PrairieLearn server:

+        $ cd C:\GitHub\PrairieLearn/backend
+        $ node server

+   If this gives an error that it `Cannot find module`, then make sure the `npm update` command in the previous step was successful.